• Proposed

 Conservation Actions

-This species has been collected from the La Amistad protected area (see Protected Planet).
+This species has been collected from the La Amistad protected area (see UNEP-WCMC and IUCN 2022).
 No conservation actions can be recommended at this time without further research.
+Further research into this species' habitat preferences and distribution is required.

 Country occurrence